Atmel: Streamlining

 Atmel streamlined operations with a strategy called "fab-lite".
 This started in 2005 when Atmel sold the MHS fab in Nantes France to Xbybus.
 In February 2006, Steven Laub became a director and in August president and chief executive officer.
 Under Laub Atmel divested more manufacturing plants and business lines.
 Atmel announced the sale of its North Tyneside facility (Fab9) on October 8, 2007.
 The manufacturing equipment was sold to Taiwan Semiconductor Manufacturing Company, Ltd. (TSMC) and the property and associated land to Highbridge Business Park Limited.
-In 2008, Atmel sold their fab in Germany to Tejas semiconductor.
-In 2010, Atmel received approval from the French government to sell its fab to Germany-based LFoundry GmbH, while retaining their design center there.
-Atmel completed the sale of their Secure Microcontroller Solutions smart card business to INSIDE Secure.
+In 2008, Atmel sold its fab in Germany to Tejas semiconductor.
+In 2010, Atmel received approval from the French government to sell its fab to Germany-based LFoundry GmbH, while retaining its design center there.
+Atmel completed the sale of its Secure Microcontroller Solutions smart card business to INSIDE Secure.
 In February 2011, Atmel sold its Digital Research in Electronics, Acoustics and Music (DREAM) business, which sold products for karaoke and other entertainment machines, for US$2.3 million.
 Atmel's DataFlash serial interface flash memory products were sold to Adesto Technologies in October 2012.